fiskaltrust/rollout-doc/technical-operations/rollout-automation/api-templating.md

 ## Demo with Postman

 Postman is a popular HTTP client and is often used to run REST requests manually.
-You can use it to try out and fine-tune your own requests to the template API.
+You can use it to try out and fine-tune your requests to the template API.

-To download Postman, please go to https://www.postman.com/downloads and select the appropriate package for your system. _fiskaltrust_ also provides a [Postman collection](../../assets/template_postman.zip) with pre-configured request settings, which you can import and use as foundation to customise your own API requests.
+To download Postman, please go to https://www.postman.com/downloads and select the appropriate package for your system. _fiskaltrust_ also provides a [Postman collection](../../assets/template_postman.zip) with pre-configured request settings, which you can import and use as a foundation to customize your API requests.